canalplus/rx-player/doc/architecture/pipelines/index.md

 Each Segment request can be linked to a priorization number.
-Such number will indicate which segment is needed more immediately than other (lower it is, the higher the priority of the segment is).
+Such number will indicate which segment is needed more immediately than other (the lower it is, the higher the priority of the segment is).

+This is for example used to indicate that a very close video segment has a higher priority than some distant audio segment (both might be scheduled at the same time depending on the Buffer's logic).

 If the request has no priorization number, the lowest priorization number (the highest priority) will be set on it: ``0``